kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 ## Discussion

-Our examination of 64 taxonomic entities during 25 years of the SEAMAP trawl survey showed dramatic changes in both biomass and abundance during the observed period (1987-2011).
-Prior to 2000, patterns of both indicators were highly negative and provided clear indications that the northwestern Gulf was undergoing significant environmental disturbance.
+Our examination of 64 taxonomic entities during 25 years of the SEAMAP trawl survey showed dramatic changes in both biomass and abundance over the observed period (1987-2011).
+Prior to 2000, patterns of both indicators were highly negative and showed clear indications that the northwestern Gulf was undergoing significant environmental disturbance.
 In fact previous studies focusing on the causality of human impacts in marine systems [@keough1991causality] and on the development of fish-based indicators of environmental quality [@henriques2008development] have indicated that both abundance and biomass serve as key, and often initial, indicators that a fish community is undergoing some environmental impact.
 Since, 2000 biomass and abundance metrics for the northwestern Gulf have increased by 62% and 74%, respectively, indicating a possible release from the disturbance mechanism driving the declines in both metrics during the early portion of the SEAMAP survey.

 While there are a number of mechanisms of disturbance in the Gulf [@Yanez2013understanding], two primary disturbances on the coastal shelf are hypoxia and commercial fishing effort.
 Patterns of temporal variability in these two ecosystem drivers showed contrasting patterns of variability, with fishing effort (ie. shrimping effort) showing a drastic reductions between 2000-2010.
 While these two events are tightly correlated in time, the complex spatial and temporal nature of these disturbances warranted closer examination.